stkim1/NSLogger-iPad-Viewer/README.md

 2. [NSLogger viewer architecture](http://blog.colorfulglue.com/2013/02/nslogger-viewer-architecture/)

 ##Status
-As of today, I'll split two branches to maintain a release & development version.
+As of today (May 9, 2013), I'll split two branches; release & development.
-A release (v 0.4 atm) would be highly limited in UI features, but you could capture logging traces.
+A release version (0.4 atm) would be highly limited in UI features.
+Its underlying logics are essentially the same as development version and you could capture logging traces.

 ###Questions